A Letter To Running

 I first turned to you to escape whenever things got tense in our small flat in Soviet-style Plattenbau block.
 I fell in love with the sense of freedom and confidence you gave me when I got faster.
 You have opened the world to me; you took me on a great adventure to the US and paid for my studies.
 You have been my way of exploring the world, including unlikely but fascinating running destinations such Paraisópolis favela in São Paulo and fracking fields in the Permian Basin.
 It’s whilst running that I saw a small brown bear in the hills around Sinaia, Romania — my most exhilarating encounter with a wild animal.
 I’ve lost count of how many beautiful places in nature you’ve shown me, and nature is where we go 99% of the time.

 You’ve been there for me through the happy and shit times and through moving country three times.
 You saw me become an athlete, a mum, an activist.
 You’re my core identity and the constant in my life — it is you I hold on to when everything is changing.
 You help me, without fail, to find balance and strength to face it.
-You pull me back up in dark moments.
-Two steps breathe in, two steps breathe out; the rhythm of my breath, my feet pounding the ground and the beauty around, sometimes completely still, sometimes violent with wind and rain — that’s all there is when I run.
+You lift me in my dark moments.
+Two steps breathe in, two steps breathe out; the rhythm of my breath, feet pounding the ground and the beauty around, sometimes completely still, sometimes violent with wind and rain — that’s all there is when I run.
 I find joy in it no matter what.
-I can stride like this for miles.
-Reconnecting mind with the body with the springy dirt road and the living world.
-Everything else is on hold, in the background.
+Could stride like this for miles.
+Reconnecting mind with body, with the springy dirt road and the living world around.
+Everything else is on hold.

 I owe you my wellbeing if not my sanity.
-That’s why you’re my priority in day-to-day existence — before food, work, and relationships, and only after sleep.
+That’s why you’re my priority in day-to-day existence — before food, work, other relationships, and only after sleep.
 Whenever I travel, running shoes go first in the bag.
-I forget a toothbrush but never the shoes.
-You are my best friend.
+I forget the toothbrush but never the shoes.
+You are my best friend and my greatest teacher.

 Now I’m about to lose you and I’m scared.
 You taught me how to push through pain and exhaustion and find my second wind.
 But some things cannot be overcome this way.
 I’ve known for many years that my feet needed surgery.
 I put it off because Max was small and because I could not face having several months' break from you.
 I took a steroid shot and kept running, managing the pain with insoles, special shoes, ice, sports tape, various corrective devices… But the bunions ‘grew’ and ruptured my second toes' plantar plates, really screwing up both of my feet.
 I also found out that I have something called joint hypermobility.
 All three podiatric surgeons I consulted in the past 6 months were in some disbelief at how deformed my feet were given my relatively young age.